manivsbh/scaler-woolf-ecommerce-project/report.md

 Non-functional requirements define *how* the system performs.
 They are crucial for the overall quality and user experience.

 *   **Performance:**
-    *   **Response Time:** API endpoints, especially for critical operations like product search and cart retrieval, should exhibit low latency (e.g., sub-200ms for common operations).
+    *   **Response Time:** API endpoints, especially for critical operations like product search and cart retrieval, should exhibit low latency (e.g., sub-200ms for common operations). **Asynchronous task processing significantly improves response times for operations involving external communication (email, SMS).**
-    *   **Throughput:** The system should be capable of handling a high volume of concurrent requests without significant degradation in performance.
+    *   **Throughput:** The system should be capable of handling a high volume of concurrent requests without significant degradation in performance. **Offloading tasks to Celery workers frees up web server resources, increasing overall throughput.**
 *   **Scalability:**
-    *   **Horizontal Scalability:** The architecture should allow for easy scaling by adding more instances of application servers, databases, and other components to handle increased load.
+    *   **Horizontal Scalability:** The architecture should allow for easy scaling by adding more instances of application servers, databases, and other components to handle increased load. **Celery workers can be scaled independently to handle increased background task load.**
     *   **Data Volume:** The system must efficiently manage and query large datasets of products, users, and orders.
 *   **Security:**
     *   **Authentication & Authorization:** Implement robust JWT-based authentication and role-based authorization to protect endpoints and data.
     *   **Data Protection:** Ensure sensitive user data (e.g., passwords) is stored securely (hashed).
     *   **Vulnerability Protection:** Guard against common web vulnerabilities (e.g., SQL injection, XSS, CSRF).
 *   **Reliability & Availability:**
-    *   **Fault Tolerance:** The system should be resilient to failures of individual components, with mechanisms for graceful degradation and recovery.
+    *   **Fault Tolerance:** The system should be resilient to failures of individual components, with mechanisms for graceful degradation and recovery. **Celery provides retry mechanisms for failed tasks, enhancing reliability.**
     *   **High Availability:** Critical services should be designed for continuous operation with minimal downtime.
 *   **Maintainability:**
     *   **Modularity:** The codebase should be well-organized into distinct modules (Django apps) with clear responsibilities, facilitating easier understanding, debugging, and future enhancements.